MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/system/system-getlasterrorcallstack-method.md

 ## Example

 In this example, an error occurs in codeunit 50003.
-The text of the MESSAGE includes a call to the GetLastErrorCallStack method.
+The text of the Message includes a call to the GetLastErrorCallStack method.

 ```al
 // Codeunit 50001, TestErrors1